Rural People with Disabilities

 How many people with disabilities live in rural areas?

-The National AgrAbility Project assists people with disabilities employed in agriculture.
-This project is sponsored by the U.S. Department of Agriculture (USDA) and consists of a National Project and State/Regional Projects, each involving collaborative partnerships between land grant universities and various nonprofit disability services organizations.
 Assistance is available to people working on small and large operations.
-The National Agrability Project website provides a directory of state AgrAbility Contacts.
-For resources specific to your state see RHIhub’s State Guides.
+The AgrAbility website provides a directory of contacts for state and regional AgrAbility Projects.
+For additional resources specific to your state see RHIhub's State Guides.

 What transportation services can rural communities provide for people with disabilities?

 Rural people with disabilities often have difficulty finding adequate transportation.
 Those who require specialized medical care available only in larger cities may find transportation issues to be particularly challenging.
 Some communities with existing transportation systems have added flex routes, on which additional stops may be added as needed.
 Other rural areas have voucher programs, which allow low-income riders to use transportation services at reduced or no cost.

 The National Aging and Disability Transportation Center promotes cooperation between the transportation industry and the disability community to increase mobility for people with disabilities.
 It offers resources, training, and technical assistance.